 - Technical Documentation.
-Microsoft publishes Open Specifications documentation ("this documentation") for protocols, file formats, data portability, computer languages, and standards as well as overviews of the interaction among each of these technologies support.
+Microsoft publishes Open Specifications documentation ("this documentation") for protocols, file formats, data portability, computer languages, and standards support.
 Additionally, overview documents cover inter-protocol relationships and interactions. - Copyrights.
 This documentation is covered by Microsoft copyrights.
-Regardless of any other terms that are contained in the terms of use for the Microsoft website that hosts this documentation, you maycan make copies of it in order to develop implementations of the technologies that are described in this documentation and maycan distribute portions of it in your implementations usingthat use these technologies or in-your documentation as necessary to properly document the implementation.
-You maycan also distribute in your implementation, with or without modification, any schemas, IDLs, or code samples that are included in the documentation.
-This permission also applies to any documents that are referenced in the Open Specifications-<a href="documentations-documentations-documentations-documentations-documentations-documentations-documentations-documentations-documentations-documentations-documentations-documentation-documentatio - No Trade Secrets.
+Regardless of any other terms that are contained in the terms of use for the Microsoft website that hosts this documentation, you can make copies of it in order to develop implementations of the technologies that are described in this documentation and can distribute portions of it in your implementations that use these technologies or in your documentation as necessary to properly document the implementation.
+You can also distribute in your implementation, with or without modification, any schemas, IDLs, or code samples that are included in the documentation.
+This permission also applies to any documents that are referenced in the Open Specifications documentation. - No Trade Secrets.
 Microsoft does not claim any trade secret rights in this documentation. - Patents.
-Microsoft has patents that maymight cover your implementations of the technologies described in the Open Specifications, documentation.
-Neither this notice nor Microsoft's delivery of thethis documentation grants any licenses under those patents or any other Microsoft patents.
-However, a given Open Specification maySpecifications document might be covered by the Microsoft Open Specifications Promise or the Microsoft Community Promise.
-If you would prefer a written license, or if the technologies described in the Open Specificationsthis documentation are not covered by the Open Specifications Promise or Community Promise, as applicable, patent licenses are available by contacting iplq@microsoft.com. - Trademarks.
-The names of companies and products contained in this documentation maymight be covered by trademarks or similar intellectual property rights.
+Microsoft has patents that might cover your implementations of the technologies described in the Open Specifications documentation.
+Neither this notice nor Microsoft's delivery of this documentation grants any licenses under those patents or any other Microsoft patents.
+However, a given Open Specifications document might be covered by the Microsoft Open Specifications Promise or the Microsoft Community Promise.
+If you would prefer a written license, or if the technologies described in this documentation are not covered by the Open Specifications Promise or Community Promise, as applicable, patent licenses are available by contacting iplq@microsoft.com. - License Programs.
+To see all of the protocols in scope under a specific license program and the associated patents, visit the Patent Map. - Trademarks.
+The names of companies and products contained in this documentation might be covered by trademarks or similar intellectual property rights.
 This notice does not grant any licenses under those rights.
-For a list of Microsoft trademarks, visit www.microsoft.com/trademarks. - Fictitious Names.
-The example companies, organizations, products, domain names, e-mailemail addresses, logos, people, places, and events that are depicted in this documentation are fictitious.
+For a list of Microsoft trademarks, visit -www.microsoft.com/trademarks. - Fictitious Names.
+The example companies, organizations, products, domain names, email addresses, logos, people, places, and events that are depicted in this documentation are fictitious.
 No association with any real company, organization, product, domain name, email address, logo, person, place, or event is intended or should be inferred.